 14 ID Beamline

-The 14-ID-B station is an insertion device station with two in-line undulators (U23 and U27).
-A series of choppers, shutters and mirrors is used to isolate a single 100 ps X-ray pulse and to focus the X-ray beam onto the sample.
-This produces a high peak power in a short 100 ps burst.
-In the standard mode of operation, the monochromator is not used and the secondary KB mirrors permit focusing down to 20 x 20 µm2 (H x V).
-If the monochromator is used, 100 ps monochromatic experiments can be performed.
+The 14-ID-B station is an insertion device station with two U21 in-line undulators.
+A series of choppers, shutters, and mirrors are used to isolate a single ~250 ps X-ray pulse or longer pulse trains and to focus the X-ray beam onto the sample.
+In the standard mode of operation, a polychromatic beam is used and secondary KB mirrors permit focusing down to 25 x 15 µm2 (H x V).
 This station supports Laue and Time-Resolved Crystallography, and Time-Resolved Solution Scattering.
-It also supports all standard macromolecular crystallography techniques using the full, unpulsed monochromatic beam.

 Optics